 What does this mean?
 The warming caused by the greenhouse gas emissions from the human burning of fossil fuels is six times greater than the possible decades-long cooling from a prolonged Grand Solar Minimum.

 Even if a Grand Solar Minimum were to last a century, global temperatures would continue to warm.
-Because more factors than just variations in the Sun’s output change global temperatures on Earth, the most dominant of those today being the warming coming from human-induced greenhouse gas emissions.
+The reason for this is because more factors than just variations in the Sun’s output change global temperatures on Earth, the most dominant of those today is the warming coming from human-induced greenhouse gas emissions.

 This blog is moderated to remove spam, trolling and solicitations from this government website.
 We do our best to approve comments as quickly as possible.